WGLab/CancerVar/README.md

 - -b BUILDVER, --buildver=BUILDVER
 version of reference genome: hg38, hg19(default)

+  CancerVar Other Options:
 - -t cancervardb, --database_intervar=cancervardb
 The database location/dir for the CancerVar dataset files

+- -s your_evidence_file, --evidence_file=your_evidence_file
+User specified Evidence file for each variant

+  Annovar Options( check these options from manual of Annovar):

 - --table_annovar=./table_annovar.pl
 The Annovar perl script of table_annovar.pl